Chihshang, Taitung

-Chishang Township (池上鄉 (Chíhshàng Siang)) is a rural township in Taitung County, Taiwan.
+Chihshang Township (池上鄉 (Chíhshàng Siang)) is a rural township in Taitung County, Taiwan.

-Chishang was founded by indigenous Makatao from Pingtung 160 years ago, along with the other immigrants, including Taivoan from Kaohsiung and very few Siraya from Tainan later in the 1950s.
-The indigenous Night Ceremony has been held in Chishang annually in November.
+Chihshang was founded by indigenous Makatao from Pingtung 160 years ago, along with the other immigrants, including Taivoan from Kaohsiung and very few Siraya from Tainan later in the 1950s.
+The indigenous Night Ceremony has been held in Chihshang annually in November.

 Geography

 The township is located at the Huatung Valley.

 Administrative divisions

 The township comprises 10 villages: Dapo, Dapu, Fuwen, Fuxing, Fuyuan, Jinyuan, Qingfeng, Wanan, Xinxing and Zhenxing.